Skip to content

 1. Download Tomcat

-Visit the official Apache Tomcat website and download Tomcat 9 Core.
-As an example, we’ll use apache-tomcat-9.0.100-windows-x64.
+Visit the official Apache Tomcat website and download Tomcat 9 Core. as an example, we’ll use apache-tomcat-9.0.100-windows-x64.

 URL: [Apache Tomcat Downloads](https://tomcat.apache.org/download-90.cgi)